Skip to content

 Excise vs VAT UAE: How the Two Taxes Differ and Stack

-Excise vs VAT in the UAE explained — the 5% broad consumption tax versus the 50%/100% selective excise tax, why they stack on excise goods, and how each is registered and filed.
+Excise vs VAT in the UAE: the broad 5% consumption tax versus selective excise on tobacco, vapes and sweetened drinks, why they stack, and how each is filed.

 Excise vs VAT UAE comparison on an accountant's desk — selective excise tax on tobacco and energy drinks versus broad 5% VAT on general goods